Reading time

 • Logistics – EU-based production with short supply chains

-• Packaging – environmentally friendly, with minimal plastic
+• Packaging – environmentally friendly, with minimal amount of plastic

 • Product life cycle – focus on durability and proper shoe care